 Pop up sprinklers or sub surface drippers?

-Let me start by saying that both will do the job of delivering water to your lawn and both can be installed as a DIY project – even if you don’t have much irrigation experience.
-Both work, both have been proven and successfully used for decades.
+There are two main types of systems to consider: pop-up sprinklers and underground or subsurface drippers.
+As with anything, there are pros and cons to each, and with a little bit of knowledge, it's easy enough to figure out the best type for you.
+Let me start by saying that both will do the job of delivering water to your lawn, and both can be installed as a DIY project – even if you don’t have much irrigation experience.
+Both work; both have been proven and successfully used for decades.
 It isn’t so much a question of which one is better but rather which one suits you and your circumstances the best.
-There are naturally pro’s and con’s for each so let’s talk some more about each.

 - Gear drive sprinklers

-- Are cheaper to install than drippers (about 1/3 of the cost)
+- Are cheaper to install than drippers (about 1/2 the cost)

-- Because they spray water from the top, its easier to water in fertiliser and chemicals when you have pop ups.
+- Because they spray water from the top, it's easier to water in fertiliser and chemicals